linuskendall/mandrill-relay/README.md

 Mandrill Relay
 =========

 Uses postfix to relay all email on the host through Mandrill.
-Essentially creates a
+Can be used to create a quick and secure nullmailer or a local mail system with local deliverability but which forwards outgoing e-mail via Mandrill.

 Requirements
 ------------